 Load a query

 Alternatively, you can load an existing query.
 Click Load to load a query from a query expression file (.exp file extension).
-If it is a complex expression that cannot be evaluated in Clause mode, the clause opens in SQL mode instead.
+If it is a complex expression that cannot be evaluated in the interactive mode, the clause opens in SQL mode instead.

 Modify an existing query